You’ll be forced to make important decisions when trying to add electronic equipment to your boat or kayak.

 By definition, combo units take up less space than separate units do.
 So the best option is to select a combo-style GPS-fish-finder.

-Anglers usually prefer one brand’s sonar, but another brand’s GPS units.
+Anglers usually prefer one brand’s sonar and another brand’s GPS units.
 In such cases, it is preferable to purchase discrete units rather than a combo so you can get the best of both worlds.

 But if you can’t afford to buy separate units, it makes sense to purchase a combo unit from manufacturers that make whichever component you consider most important.

 This implies that you should seek out separate units.
-This is also true for anglers who want the best possible GPS, but doesn’t care much of having high-end sonar.
+This is also true for anglers who want the best possible GPS but doesn’t care much of having a high-end sonar.

-If you purchase a combo unit, you’ll have to replace both units at the same time, which will cost more than if you purchase separate devices.
+If you purchase separate devices, you have to replace both units at the same time which costs more compared to buying a combo unit.